davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ### Plotting `sf` objects

 If you plot an `sf` object, the default is to plot a map for every attribute.
-You can pick a column to show using square brackets.
+You can pick a field to plot by using square brackets.
 So, now we can show our map of population density:

 ```{code-cell} R
 plot(uk_eire['n_km2'], asp=1)